Fjallripa/Gomoku-AI/project planning/First project: game board.md

         * by default it consists of "empty" symbols
     * squares are adressable via coordinates
     * output operator printing the current board

 2. create a basic player class
     * that assign a new symbol to a new player instance
     * that can interactively place a "stone" (player symbol) on the board
     * that prints the board after placing a stone

+3. increase robustness for accessing squares and placing stones
+    * create a Board method inside() that checks if coordinates are pointing to squares within the board
+    * make the Board method at() read-only
+    * create a Board method place() which places a stone on the board at a coordinate
+        * update the board test to use board.place()
+        * update the Player method make_move() to use board.place() instead and check if the intended square is already occupied by another stone
+    * create an input function which forces the user to enter integers and otherwise repeats the input request
+        * update the test files to use that robust input function
+        * update the player method make_move to include that function
+    * make a descriptive template test file
+    * check where making function arguments to const works